wpilibsuite/frc-docs/source/docs/networking/networking-introduction/measuring-bandwidth-usage.rst

 Measuring Bandwidth Usage using Wireshark
 -----------------------------------------

-If you are not using Windows 7, you will need to install a 3rd party program to monitor bandwidth usage.
+If you can not use performance monitor, you will need to install a 3rd party program to monitor bandwidth usage.
 One program that can be used for this purpose is Wireshark.
 Download and install the latest version of Wireshark for your version of Windows.
 After installation is complete, locate and open Wireshark.
 Connect your computer to your robot, open the Driver Station and any Dashboard or custom programs you may be using.

 Select the interface and Start capture
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^